 Scavenger hunts are a great way to make exploring the outdoors fun.
 Wing Haven offers a list of plants, animals, and items in the garden that kids of any age can seek out and identify.
 By the end of the list, kids are delighted to point out chipmunks, birdhouses, and a hollowed-out tree with an exciting backstory.

 Wing Haven hosts an annual birdhouse making contest that attracts families long after the kids have outgrown the children’s garden.
 Participants learn which types of birdhouses suit their feathered friends and then work with their hands while enjoying healthy competition.
-When public voting ends, birdhouses in each category win prizes and bragging rights, but nothing beats the thrill participants feel when seeing a bird take nest in a house they made with their own hands.
+When public voting ends, birdhouses in each category win prizes and bragging rights.
+But nothing beats the thrill participants feel when seeing a bird take nest in a house they made with their own hands.
 Any community can organize something similar, such as a bug hotel building contest or challenge to create a safe space for local wildlife.

 Give people a fun reason to get together outside and watch the smiles bloom.
 Wing Haven invites the community to share in events like live acoustic music and food truck picnics in the garden, where folks visit with each other surrounded by the drone of pollinating bees and birdsong.
 To further encourage conviviality, communities can organize birdwatching walks, bring-your-own picnics, and tree planting parties.